ltklnfr/prompts/rag/extract.md

 {question}

 ---
 Please return a valid JSON format as the response, as in the example.
+Nothing before or after, no formatting etc.